wlonk/arcadia/2015-02-post-playtest-2-outline.md

 ## About the Game

-This is Regency England, but like _Shades of Milk and Honey_: parlour-magic is common, and many (but not most) people can perform some small cantrips.
+This is Regency England, but like _Shades of Milk and Honey_ or post-revival _Jonathan Strange & Mr Norrell_: parlour-magic is common, and many (but not most) people can perform some small cantrips.

-Your characters will pursue their various desires, navigating the Scylla of society's expectations and the Charybdis of their own improper desires.
+Your characters will pursue their various desires, navigating the Scylla of society's expectations and the Charybdis of their own potentially improper desires.

 (Elinor and Marianne, Apollonian and Dionysian, Enlightenment and Romanticism, Head and Heart.)